 - NEEDLE BIOPSY OR NEEDLE ASPIRATION.
 A hollow needle is inserted through the skin to draw out tissue for testing.
 The procedure is usually done with the aid of imaging tests such as CT scans, fluoroscopy, ultrasound or MRI to determine where to insert the needle.
-Two types of this kind of biopsy are fine needle aspiration and core needle aspiration. - has collected between the lungs and the chest wall.
+Two types of this kind of biopsy are fine needle aspiration and core needle aspiration. - THORACENTESIS.
+A hollow needle is used to draw fluid that has collected between the lungs and the chest wall.
 The fluid is then tested to see if it contains cancer cells. - ENDOSCOPIC ULTRASOUND (EUS).
 An endoscope with an ultrasound device at its tip is inserted through the mouth and into the esophagus, providing guidance for needle biopsy (both fine needle aspiration and core needle) of nodules and lymph nodes in the mediastinal (central) area of the chest.